Jump to:

 • Previously used when molecular testing was not widely available.

 • Should be reserved only for evaluation of atypical patients and negative molecular work up (negative SMN1 deletion and SMN1mutation testing).
-EDX remains important for diagnostic workup in atypical cases and non-5q-related SMA to demonstrate the neurogenic etiology of the illness.
+EDX remains important for diagnostic workup in atypical cases and non-chromosome-5q-related SMA to demonstrate the neurogenic etiology of the illness.

 • Nerve Conduction Studies (NCS) show chronic motor axonal loss with perseveration of sensory nerve action potentials (SNAPs).